tylerharter/cs320/s21/p2/README.md

 `applicant_race_name_1`, `loan_amount_000s`, `loan_purpose_name`,
 `applicant_income_000s`, `action_taken`.
 When converting, `amount`
 and `income` should be converted to ints.
-Missing values (`""`) should be replaced with 0.  `action_taken` is 1 for "approve" and 0 for "deny".
+Missing values (`""`) should be replaced with 0.  `action_taken` is 1 for "approve", otherwise `decision` is "deny"

 To figure out what bank names (like "HUD") are in the dataset, you should have a function (not a method!) in `trees.py` that works like